mozilla/firefox-browser-architecture/experiments/2018-05-23-rust-on-android-JNA.md

 With JNI, for every `extern "C"` function that we created for our FFI, we had to create a mirror function in Rust for JNI to access.
 This involved some complicated function name construction and forced us to duplicate large chunks of code.
 JNA does away with all of that.
 You create a single interface that declares your FFI functions in Java and that's about it.
 It removes a large chunk of the headache and it is what we have moved to using here at Mozilla for our Android FFI.

+There is a small performance cost when using JNA over JNI.
+Because JNI statically hard codes type information at compile time, while JNA maps type information dynamically.
+The call overhead is on the order of hundreds of microseconds, so unless your application is highly performance sensitive, it is unlikely that the lower performance of JNA will be much of a problem.
+Please visit the [JNA FAQ](https://github.com/java-native-access/jna/blob/master/www/FrequentlyAskedQuestions.md#how-does-jna-performance-compare-to-custom-jni) for more information on JNA vs JNI performance.

 # Getting set up.

 Follow the instructions in [our previous post](https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-21-rust-on-android.html) for building and creating your own standalone toolchains and linking them to Rustup.
 Once you have your environment set up, head back here for what to do next.